 - Select test cases: Check out areas prone to common defects or that frequently go through updates or code changes.

-- Determine regression testing tools: Pick out the tools you can use to execute the process successfully.
+- Determine regression testing tools: Pick out the regression testing tools you can use to execute the process successfully.

 - Pilot regression testing and configuration management: This protects programming code from disruption during a regression test.

-Regression testing confirms that a modified software application hasn't unintentionally changed and is still functional.
+Functional regression testing confirms that a modified software application hasn't unintentionally changed and is still practical.